Nevvman18/rs41-nfw/README.md

 # RS41-NFW - Versatile, custom firmware for ALL revisions of Vaisala RS41 radiosondes
 ## **Vaisala RS41 New Firmware** (*RS41 Nevvman's Firmware*) <br>

-**NOTE:** This firmware works with the **ALL** variants of RS41 radiosondes, with the new (2023 and 2025) ones too, bringing full hardware and software support with lots of features for everyone.
-More below.<br><br>
-Vaisala some time ago began launching new RS41 sonde revisions, with new internal design.
-They can be recognized by a last digit of 4 or 5 of the PCB model (eg. `RSM414`, `RSM424`, `RSM425`).
-This firmware is an approach for reusing them as amateur devices for many different purposes.
-It brings full and thorough support for [all revisions](../hw/README.md#older-vs-newer---how-do-i-know-which-one-im-holding-now).<br>
+This project is an approach for reusing [all revisions](../hw/README.md#older-vs-newer---how-do-i-know-which-one-im-holding-now) of **Vaisala RS41** radiosonde as amateur tracking and measurement devices for many different purposes - as **balloon trackers**, **atmosphere sounding** devices, weather stations, radio beacons and more.
+It provides advanced support of **original measurement sensors** (such as **factory-calibrated sensor boom** readings or **RPM411** pressure add-on module measurements), good algorithms and operation modes, **very advanced GPS** support and more.

 > ## 🎈 Start here - do everything in your browser at [nfw.flada.ovh](https://nfw.flada.ovh)
 > **This is all you need.
 No Arduino IDE, no toolchain, no desktop flashing tool.** The
 > **NFW Sounding Software** takes you from a blank sonde to a flight-ready one, entirely in
-> the browser (desktop Chrome, Edge or Opera).
-Three steps:
+> the browser (preferably Chromium-based).
+You don't even need to go through all the docs.
+Just do these three steps:
 >
 > 1. **Configure** - open the **Firmware Builder**, pick your board (`RSM4x4/4x5` or `RSM4x2/4x1`) and set your options with guided help.
 > 2. **Compile** - one click builds your firmware on the server and hands you a ready `.bin`.
 > 3. **Flash** - press **Flash over WebUSB** and the page writes it to your sonde through your ST-Link.
 A factory-new sonde is **unlocked automatically** first.
 You do **not** need to flash manually - the browser does it.
 A full flashing reference is in [FLASHING.md](./fw/FLASHING.md).
 >
-> The same page also has a **Ground Station**: connect the sonde over USB-serial for pre-flight checks, live sensor readout, calibration values and a map.
+> The same page also has a **Ground Control**: connect the sonde over USB-serial for pre-flight checks, live sensor readout, diagnostics and a map.
 Wiring for both the programmer and the serial adapter is in the [flashing guide](./fw/FLASHING.md).
 >
 > Full description in the [RS41-NFW Sounding Software](#rs41-nfw-sounding-software) section below.
 Prefer to do it by hand?
 The [manual flashing](#firmware-flashing) and [local build](#firmware-compilation) routes are still fully documented.